 Grill corn: If roasting, grill your corn first.
 I used my griddle on high and it took about 50 minutes with turning every so often to get the nice roasted look.
 Fresh corn right of the cob would be great too, it’s sweet and tasty without needing to be cooked.
 Roasting is optional.

-Spanish fried quinoa: In medium size pan or skillet, heat oil over medium high heat, add onion and cook for 3 minutes, add quinoa and cook another 5 minutes or so stirring frequently until quinoa starts to get toasty and turn slightly golden.
+Spanish quinoa: In medium size pan or skillet, heat oil over medium high heat, add onion and cook for 3 minutes, add quinoa and cook another 5 minutes or so stirring frequently until quinoa starts to get toasty and turn slightly golden.
 Add water, tomato sauce, bell pepper, garlic powder, chili powder and salt, bring to a boil, cover, reduce heat to low and simmer for 20 minutes.
 When done, remove cover, stir in some chopped cilantro to taste, and let set for 15 minutes to absorb the rest of the liquids.
 Taste for seasonings before serving.

 Black bean salad: In a medium size bowl, combine all the ingredients, taste for seasoning adding anything extra you might like.
 This can be made in advance, a day or so, and left in the fridge until ready to eat.
 Serve this warmed, at room temp or chilled.